USS Anzio (CVE-57): Typhoon Cobra and Iwo Jima

+At the height of the storm, Anzio rolled up to 39°, beyond the theoretical maximum righting moment of 37°.
+Waves crashed over her flight deck and sent water running down her port funnels.
+The aircraft on her flight deck had been rigorously secured, but two planes still broke free and were carried away from the carrier.
+Similar measures were taken within the hangar deck, but still, one plane escaped its restraints, smashing into a bulkhead before being resecured.
+This incident incurred the lone casualty on Anzio, a broken arm suffered in the rush to corral the loose plane.
+Anzio sustained relatively minor damage from the storm.
+Her fore catwalks and lookout station had been mangled, she had lost several life rafts and one of her whaleboats, and some water had made it into the interior of the ship.
+She resumed her ASW patrols and worked at that task through mid-February 1945, when she steamed to Iwo Jima.

 Anzio resumed combat support operations on 16 February.
 Three days later, she launched a strike to the north on Chichi Jima, in the Bonin Islands.
 From 19 February-4 March, she followed a schedule of launching her first flight just before sunset and recovering her last just after dawn.
 During these nocturnal operations, she completed 106 sorties without a single accident.
 She departed the Iwo Jima area on 8 March, and entered San Pedro Bay, at Leyte, on 12 March.
 After 10 days of upkeep and being joined by a newly redeployed VC-13 from USS Tripoli, she sailed to join the invasion of Okinawa.